Chrono-byte/disilla.org/positions/politics.md

 2. Taking the best parts of all different kinds of political ideologies and using them together in a pragmatic way.

 Omni-liberalism was created by [Destiny](https://destiny.gg), an online political streamer who's communities I frequent.

-#### Changing economic systems

-I don't feel dogmatically attached to any particular form of government or economic system.
-If it can be demonstrated that some economic system (socialism, capitalism, etc.) can consistently produce better economic and social outcomes for a given society, that would be the economic system I would advocate for.
-As of right now, I believe that free markets with strong social safety nets (see: [Scandinavia](https://en.wikipedia.org/wiki/Nordic_model)) are the most effective way of achieving these ends.

 ### Capitalism